 - Point 9: Of course, there is understanding to be gained in highly random games such as Poker.
 I’ve never said that highly random games have no strategy involved, but merely that at a certain point, the strategy gets largely solved and it breaks down into sheer gambling.

 - Point 12: I am concerned with developing a kit of guidelines for optimal game design – games that are better than what has come before.
-I am not concerning myself with the practical, but instead the theoretical and the ideal.

 - Point 14: Therefore, based on points 7 through 11, and how they conflict with the value of games as defined in point 2, coupled with the existence of Point 13, leads us to the following conclusion: